makrai/notes/mohammad16-sentiment.md

 in Cambria, Das, Bandyopadhyay, and Feraco eds.
 A practical guide to sentm anal 2017

-* Russell (1980) developed a ... model of affect [with] two primary dimensions: valence (positive and negative dimension) and arousal (degree of reactivity to stimulus)
+* Russell (1980) developed a model of affect with two primary dimensions: valence (positive and negative dimension) and arousal (degree of reactivity to stimulus)
-* large amounts of work in sentiment analysis is focused on ...  valence
+* large amounts of work in sentiment analysis is focused on valence
-* some work on automatically detecting arousal, and ... emotions such as anger, frustration, sadness, and optimism
+* some work on automatically detecting arousal, and emotions such as anger, frustration, sadness, and optimism
 * organization
   2. challenges in sentiment analysis of text
-  3. diverse ...  problems, including detecting sentiment
+  3. diverse problems, including detecting sentiment
     * of the writer, reader, and other relevant entities
     * from words, sentences, and documents
     * towards events and entities which may or may not be explicitly mentioned